+Impact:

-Impact: The following will result from publication of this UFC:
+The following will result from publication of this UFC:

-- The approach to designing to resist direct fire weapons effects will be standardized among the Services. - Separate Service manuals that included conflicting guidance will be disestablished. - Use of this manual will not result in any adverse impacts on environmental, sustainability, or constructability policies or practices.
+- The approach to designing to resist direct fire weapons effects will be standardized among the Services. - Use of this manual will not result in any adverse impacts on environmental, sustainability, or constructability policies or practices.